lukelbd/gfdl-fms/README.md

 # GFDL dry core modifications

-See the file [doc.pdf](https://github.com/lukelbd/gfdl-drycore/master/blob/doc.pdf) for more information.
+This repository documents changes to the GFDL dry dynamical core model.
+The original model can be found [here](https://github.com/lukelbd/gfdl-drycore-release).
+For model documentation, see the [path_names.html](https://github.com/lukelbd/gfdl-drycore/master/blob/src/path_names.html) file.

-Namelist parameters for the modified forcing scheme are specified in the `&forcing_nml` namelist; a sample can be found in the file [`forcing_default.nml`](https://github.com/lukelbd/gfdl-drycore/blob/master/forcing_default.nml).
+New forcing scheme parameters can be specified by the `&forcing_nml` namelist.
+A sample can be found in the [`forcing_default.nml`](https://github.com/lukelbd/gfdl-drycore/blob/master/forcing_default.nml) file.

 # Model Documentation
 ## Model levels